mileskent/low-level-vault/Hard Link.md

 * Deleting the original file does not delete the data for that file until the last hard link is deleted
 * Can only link to files
 * As opposed to [[Symlink]]
+* Shows up the same as the original file in `ls -l`